 - 2 tbsp Nuts or seeds like Hazelnuts or Coconut

 - Soak the quinoa for an hour or at least 10 mins, then drain and rinse.

 - Soak the chia while adding everything for the banana bread into a blender then add the chia last.

-- Blend smooth all the ingredient for the banana bread and pour into a greaseproof paper lined tin.
+- Blend smooth all the ingredient for the banana bread and pour into a greaseproof paper-lined tin.

 - Bake for an hour at 190C / 375F until a toothpick comes out mostly clean.